rachelnertia/rachelnertia.github.io/projects.md

 # Ongoing

+## Magewinds

+A tabletop miniature skirmish wargame in which everyone is a wizard.
+You can check it out and get all the rules on the game's [official website](http://www.magewinds.com/).

+# Abandoned

+## Games

-## Quiver
+### Quiver

 Quiver is a cross-platform pseudo-3d game engine I'm writing in my spare time in C++.
 It grew out of the Box2D raycasting experiment I wrote about [here]({% post_url 2016/2016-04-07-box2d-raycasting-test %}) and [here]({% post_url 2016/2016-04-27-box2d-raycasting-progress %}) and has become quite a fruitful learning project.
 You can check out the source code at the [GitHub repository](https://github.com/rachelnertia/Quiver).

-# Abandoned

-## Games

 ### Interstellar Soirée (Global Game Jam 2016)